ilmango-ChikaP/Tip-Sugar/README.md

 Tip Sugar
 ====

-A discord Tip-bot for Sugarchain.
+A discord Tip-bot for Sugarchain

 ## Demo